kwwsyk/Endless-Inventory/README.md

     + Classify, like component items will be in one entry
   + server config
     + How player can access his/her or other's EndInv
-    + Max size and max single item size player can insert
     + How player can use working space (coming soon feature)
     + How EndInv interacts with other
 + Player will access EndInv by press specific key.